Colorado Felony Crimes by Class and Sentences

 Colorado distinguishes felony offenses from misdemeanors based on the seriousness of the offense.
 A misdemeanor carries a maximum possible sentence of 364 days in a local jail.
 Any crime that carries the possibility of a year or more and up to life in prison is a felony.
 Colorado repealed the death penalty in 2020.

-Colorado uses two felony sentencing schemes—one for drug offenses and one for all other offenses (referred to as non-drug felonies in this article)—both of which have changed several times over the years.
+Colorado uses two felony sentencing schemes—one for drug offenses and one for all other felony offenses—both of which have changed several times over the years.

 Class 1 felonies are punishable by life imprisonment.
 Examples include first-degree murder, first-degree kidnapping, and treason.